JonathanWamsley/Designing-Data-Intensive-Applications/1_reliable_scalable_maintainable_applications.md

 Ways to scale:
 - elastic: system can automatically add computing resources when they detect a load increase
     - useful when load is highly unpredictable
-- Manual: system is analyzed and scaled manually
+- manual: system is analyzed and scaled manually
     - tend to be simpler and have fewer operational surprises

 It used to be that distributing a stateful data system from a single node to a distributed setup can introduce a lot of complexity.
 It would only be done when scaling up cost exceed or high availability requirements force you to scale out into a distributed system,